vpangng1/wats4000-templates-and-data/README.md

 use various directives to loop through parts of the data and/or conditionals to modulate the display.

+Be sure to look at the `src/apiresults.js` file in order to see the JSON object that you will be working with for this project.
+This is a captured response from TMDb, and you can see more about the different data points on the documentation page for the [TMDb Discover API endpoint](https://developers.themoviedb.org/3/discover).

 Refer to the TODOs in the `src/components/Results.vue` file for additional information about where data goes and what to do in this project.